Frustration swirls in House GOP over McCarthy Speakership opposition

-McCarthy allies lined up at the mics to voice support for him at an internal House GOP Conference meeting on Tuesday.
-And they are starting to trade barbs with the McCarthy opponents: “We’re not gonna be held hostage,” said Rep. Don Bacon (R-Neb.).
+McCarthy allies lined up at the mics to voice support for him at an internal House Republican Conference meeting on Tuesday.
+And they are starting to trade barbs with the McCarthy opponents: “We’re not going to be held hostage,” Rep. Don Bacon (R-Neb.) said.

 Both the Republican Governance Group, a caucus of more center-leaning members formerly known as the Tuesday Group, and the Main Street Caucus, a group of pragmatic governance-minded Republicans, have released letters in recent days urging their House Republican colleagues to support McCarthy.
 The former group urged Republicans to “put posturing aside.”

-“This Conference cannot handcuff itself to a burning building before we gavel in the 118th Congress,” Republican Governance Group Chair Dave Joyce (R-Ohio) said in a statement.
+“This Conference cannot handcuff itself to a burning building before we gavel in the 118th Congress,” Republican Governance Group Chairman Dave Joyce (R-Ohio) said in a statement.

 “It’s a done deal.
 I think this is all theatrics,” said Rep. Tony Gonzales (R-Texas), quipping: “Imagine a place like this having theatrics right before a major vote.”